gertvv/srdr-import/README.md

     +------------------------------------------------------+-------+
     38 rows in set (0.61 sec)

+The top four happen to already be represented in ADDIS, and have been mapped to the appropriate predicates.
+For the remaining ones, predicates are generated within the study.

+TODO: map remaining ones.

-TODO: map (most of) these values to actual ontological properties.
+TODO: convert values to numeric as appropriate.

 ### Measurements